joel-wright/openstack-notes/swift-service/design.md

 make end user code cleaner and more readable, and as a demonstration of how much logic is currently tied up in the command line client.

+Necessarily these examples are quite large, but they do nicely demonstrate the separation of operations and output that can be achieved after separating the program logic into operations on an instance of a swift connection, and the command line utility input/output operations.

 ### Upload

+We begin with the best example; uploading into the object store.

+At present ```shell.py``` contains a great deal of logic for uploading files into the object store, and mixes program output with the logic for deciding whether an object should be uploaded as an SLO/DLO, as well as code for creating containers and uploading object segments.

+In contrast, when all this high level logic is moved into ```service.py``` the only thing the command line utility needs to do is parse command line arguments, provide a list of files to upload, and process the results in order to give feedback to the user.

+And onto the comparison, first the code from the current ```shell.py```:

 ```python
     (options, args) = parse_args(parser, args)